Sahara Forest Project

 Water scarcity

-Imbalances between availability and demand, degradation of ground- and surface water quality, as well as escalating regional and international competition for water resources are among the key issues that must be addressed.
+Imbalances between availability and demand, degradation of ground- and surface water quality, and escalating regional and international competition for water resources are among the key issues that must be addressed.

 graph_water_scarcity_01